PigeonProtocolConsortium/pigeon-spec/README.md

  * A GUI database browser for developers that wish to use the protocol for log storage or as a time series DB
  * Sync files over actual pigeons, possibly soliciting help from world famous boxer and pigeon racing enthusiast Mike Tyson

+## Implementations

+There is currently one working implementation available [here](https://tildegit.org/PigeonProtocolConsortium/pigeon_ruby).
+A long term goal is to support all major platforms and languages.

 ## Prior Art

 Pigeon borrows many of the ideas set forth by the [Secure Scuttlebutt protocol](https://ssbc.github.io/scuttlebutt-protocol-guide/).
 It is my opinion that SSB is one of the most innovative protocols created in recent years.
 Without the research and efforts of the [Secure Scuttlebutt Consortium](https://github.com/ssbc), this project would not be possible, so a big thanks goes out to all the people who make SSB possible.